kubewarden/docs/docs/writing-policies/wasi/01-intro-wasi.md

 :::note

-Recent project work indicates it may be possible to provide context-aware capabilities for WASI policies for other languages.
+Host capabilities can be used also by WASI policies.
+Currently only the Kubewarden Go SDK exposes them to WASI policies.
 If this is of interest to you, please get in touch.
 We can then prioritize the effort.